tinode/chat/docs/API.md

 note: {
   topic: "grp1XUtEhjv6HND", // string, topic to notify, required
   what: "kp", // string, one of "kp" (key press), "read" (read notification),
-              // "rcpt" (received notification), any other string will cause
+              // "rcpt" (received notification), "data" (form response or other structured data);
-              // message to be silently ignored, required
+              // any other string will cause the message to be silently ignored, required.
   seq: 123,   // integer, ID of the message being acknowledged, required for
-              // rcpt & read
+              // 'rcpt' & 'read'.
-  unread: 10  // integer, client-reported total count of unread messages, optional.
+  unread: 10, // integer, client-reported total count of unread messages, optional.
+  data: {     // object, required payload for 'data'.
+    ...
+  }
 }
 ```